stelberry/ML-Algorithms-Comparison/diary.md

+## Week 6 (07/10/2025)

+- Implemented a new tie-breaking strategy
+- It resolves a k-NN voting tie by selecting the label of the single neighbor that is closest to the test point among the tied classes.
+- **Counter** code implements this because it counts the labels which are already sorted by distance, and most_common(1) picks the one it saw first when the vote counts are tied.

 ## Week 6 (03/10/2025)

 - Implemented Conformal Predictor that calculate the alpha = d_diff/d_same (distance to nearest different-class neighbor / distance to nearest same-class neighbor)